-How can undocumented migrants arrange their vaccination?
+How can undocumented migrants arrange their vaccination and booster?

 There are several options:

 Without appointments at the RAI congress center in Amsterdam Zuid: check this link:

 What brand of vaccination do undocumented migrants receive?
 Can they choose their own brand?

 Undocumented migrants can choose for themselves whether they want the Janssen vaccine or an mRNA vaccine.
 If you choose Janssen you get 1 shot.
 If you choose mRNA you will get a shot twice, you have to make a second appointment and come back after a few weeks. (in the RAI there’s Pfizer).

 How are the vaccinations for undocumented migrants registered in the systems?

 The GGD registers your name and date of birth when you receive an injection.
 Your data is not shared with the police or the IND.